Blotch3D/Blotch3D/README.md

 -   Implement 3D graphs (a surface with a height that follows an equation or an array of height values).

--   Dynamically transform (animate) a texture.
+-   Dynamically transform a texture on a surface.

 -   Create sprite models programmatically (custom vertices).